What is an IIoT Platform?

 Platforms, by nature, do many things.
 They are enablers, tools for creating new connections and applications.
 They’re generative, meaning they’re useful precisely because they make new things possible.
 It’s easier to give a litany of features than to describe what IoT Platforms mean for you.

-Crucially, platforms give front line manufacturers control over their lines and processes in ways that were previously impossible.
+Crucially, platforms give front-line organizations control over their lines and processes in ways that were previously impossible.
 They enable engineers to design new applications (work instructions, inline quality checks, machine monitoring) specifically for their lines.
 And they collect huge quantities of data.

 All and all, they unlock new potential for continuous improvement.